ccat3z/stars/README.md

 * [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router): Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 * [johnagan/clean-webpack-plugin](https://github.com/johnagan/clean-webpack-plugin): A webpack plugin to remove your build folder(s) before building
 * [httpie/cli](https://github.com/httpie/cli): 🥧 HTTPie CLI  — modern, user-friendly command-line HTTP client for the API era.
 JSON support, colors, sessions, downloads, plugins & more.
+* [router-for-me/Cli-Proxy-API-Management-Center](https://github.com/router-for-me/Cli-Proxy-API-Management-Center): This is a WebUI interface based on CLI-Proxy-API, designed to simplify configuration modifications and runtime status monitoring.
 * [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse): ClickHouse® is a real-time analytics database management system
 * [Kyligence/ClickHouse](https://github.com/Kyligence/ClickHouse): ClickHouse® is a free analytics DBMS for big data
 * [Altinity/clickhouse-operator](https://github.com/Altinity/clickhouse-operator): Altinity Kubernetes Operator for ClickHouse creates, configures and manages ClickHouse® clusters running on Kubernetes